Infinity of Geodesics in an Homogeneous and Isotropic Expanding Space-Time: Expanding Space-Time and Geodesics

 \subsection{Contacts and Basic Elements in an Expanding Space-time}

-Since the expanding space-time $\cal M$ expands via discrete expansion of its basic elements in all directions, and since these basic elements expand as packed balls, then we need to study contacts between different packed balls, boundaries, and continuous paths on spheres.
-For this study we will use a classical distance $d$ to determine the distance between points or points and sets of points on those expanding balls and we introduce the following:
+Since the expanding space-time $\cal M$ expands via discrete expansion of its basic elements in all directions, and since these basic elements expand as packed balls, then we need to study contacts between different packed open balls, boundaries, and continuous paths on spheres.
+For this study we use a classical distance $d$ to determine the distance between points, or the distance between points and sets of points on those open expanding balls.
+We introduce the following:

 \begin{defn} Let $P_n$ and $Q_n$ be two basic elements of the expanding space-time $\cal M$ at the $step(n)$ for all $n> 0$.
 The basic elements $P_n$ and $Q_n$ have a simple contact at the point $s_n$ at the $step(n)$ for all $n> 0$ if: